torch-core/tep-vault-standard/TEPs-Vault.md

   - **Type**: Coins
 - **adminAddress**
   - **Description**: The administrative address for the vault contract.
-  - **Requirements**: SHOULD deploy the contract and set Jetton Master parameters when the underlying asset is a Jetton, ensuring correct wallet address interactions.
+  - **Requirements**: SHOULD deploy the contract and set Jetton Master parameters when the underlying asset is a Jetton, ensuring correct provide and take jetton wallet address interactions.
   - **Type**: Address
 - **jettonContent**
   - **Description**: Metadata cell for Jetton shares, compliant with TEP-64 (Token Data Standard).
+  - **Requirements**:
-  - **Requirements**: MUST contain token metadata (name, symbol, decimals).
-Name and symbol SHOULD reflect the underlying asset’s name and symbol to some extent.
+    - MUST contain token metadata (name, symbol, decimals).
+Name and symbol
+    - SHOULD reflect the underlying asset’s name and symbol to some extent.
   - **Type**: Cell
 - **jettonWalletCode**
   - **Description**: Code cell for the Jetton wallet contract associated with vault shares.